jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-04-04-beam-local-dev-2/index.md

   - Apache Beam
   - Beam SQL
   - Python
-authors:
-  - JaehyeonKim
-images: []
 description: Batch Apache Beam pipelines in Python that aggregate website visit logs by user and time, written with and without Beam SQL and run in notebooks.
 ---

+We discuss Batch pipelines that aggregate website visit log by user and time in this post.
+The pipelines are developed with and without *Beam SQL*.
+Additionally, each pipeline is implemented on a Jupyter notebook for demonstration.
 In this series, we discuss local development of [Apache Beam](https://beam.apache.org/) pipelines using Python.
 A basic Beam pipeline was introduced in [Part 1](/blog/2024-03-28-beam-local-dev-1), followed by demonstrating how to utilise Jupyter notebooks, [Beam SQL](https://beam.apache.org/documentation/dsls/sql/overview/) and [Beam DataFrames](https://beam.apache.org/documentation/dsls/dataframes/overview/).
-In this post, we discuss Batch pipelines that aggregate website visit log by user and time.
-The pipelines are developed with and without *Beam SQL*.
-Additionally, each pipeline is implemented on a Jupyter notebook for demonstration.

 * [Part 1 Pipeline, Notebook, SQL and DataFrame](/blog/2024-03-28-beam-local-dev-1)
 * [Part 2 Batch Pipelines](#) (this post)